 Verizon 5G Home Internet service is only available in neighborhoods close to DTLA and the Arts District at this time.
 It's expected to expand over the next year, with the possibility that other mobile providers like AT&T might also launch competing services.
 This is likely to encourage much-needed competition on pricing and network investment from incumbent providers like Spectrum and AT&T.View Verizon 5G Plans

 Small regional providers in the Greater Los Angeles area

-There are three other providers you should be aware of in the Greater LA area: Beverly Hills Fiber, Google Fiber and Giggle Fiber (that is a real company, not a joke.)
+There are three other providers you should be aware of in the Greater LA area: Ting, Google Fiber and Giggle Fiber (that is a real company, not a joke.)

 Google Fiber offers fiber to the home service in some parts of Irvine and OC.
 If you’re in that area, be sure to check.
 It’s by far the best value for speed you’ll get, especially compared to Cox and AT&T in those neighborhoods.

-Giggle Fiber isn’t actually a fiber provider, but they get strong marks for their local customer service, local network management, and affordable internet plans.
+Giggle Fiber isn’t actually a true fiber-to-the-home provider, but they get strong marks for their local customer service, local network management, and affordable internet plans.
 (Around $40 for speeds above 200 Mbps, making them more cost-effective than Spectrum.)

 Why aren’t there more internet options in Los Angeles?

 Internet service is limited because the installation of cabling is expensive, and access to telephone poles and public right-of-way to install new cables is difficult.